John J. Boyle (sculptor): World's Fair Participation

 Boyle's prominence in the Philadelphia art scene by the 1890s was reflected by commissions for the Art Club of Philadelphia, including the design of their gold medal award, a prestigious form of social recognition.
 Along with other noted artists and architects of the 1890s, Boyle was invited to participate in the Chicago World Fair of 1893 (the Columbian Exposition).

 Artistic advisor Augustus Saint-Gaudens delegated the "career-enhancing commissions for monumental sculptures that promoted the exposition's overarching theme of national identity," to a select group of sculptors it was felt would portray young America in its most promising light.
 He entrusted with the responsibility of supervising the sculptural decoration of the Louis Sullivan Transportation Building, work that was to include "five huge bas-reliefs, and eight triads of figures of heroic size, besides eight symbolical as well as allegorical figures," employing a staff of sculptors to complete his designs.
 Executed in "staff," an impermanent mixture of plaster of Paris and fibrous materials, it was not expected that these works would endure beyond the fair's closing, but the scale, not merely for Boyle's work, but for 1893 America, went well beyond projects previously achieved.
 "For the sculptors whose works were displayed outdoors on the fairgrounds as well as in the Fine Arts Building, the World's Columbian Exposition was a professional and aesthetic coming of age," a "full flowering" of a naturalistic Beaux-Arts aesthetic that left the static formalism of neo-classicism behind.

-The success of Boyle's work in this venue cemented his reputation as a sculptor for American ideals, leading to commissions in Washington in the newly built Library of Congress building (figures of Sir Francis Bacon and Plato, bronze, 1894–96) in Washington, D.C.
+The success of Boyle's work in this venue cemented his reputation as a sculptor for American ideals, leading to commissions in Washington in the newly built Library of Congress building (figures of Sir Francis Bacon and Plato, bronze, 1894–1896) in Washington, D.C.

-Public Works
+Public works

-A statue of Benjamin Franklin for the Philadelphia Post office followed (1896–99), followed by an invitation to participate in the Pan-American Exposition of 1901.
-He was appointed a member of the Art Commission of Greater New York January 1, 1906, and it was in New York that he and his wife spent their later years.Member of many artistic clubs (National Sculpture Society, The Architectural League of New York, the T-Square Club of Philadelphia, and the National Arts Club) he was still actively at work on a public project for the government (Commodore John Barry (1911–14), Franklin Square, Washington, D.C.), when he died from pneumonia in February 1917.
+Boyle's statue of Benjamin Franklin for the Philadelphia Post office followed (1896–1899), followed by an invitation to participate in the Pan-American Exposition of 1901.
+He was appointed a member of the Art Commission of Greater New York January 1, 1906.
+In New York, he and his wife spent their later years.
+He was a member of many artistic clubs, including the National Sculpture Society, The Architectural League of New York, the T-Square Club of Philadelphia, and the National Arts Club and was still actively at work on a public project for the U.S. government, Commodore John Barry, now on display in Franklin Square in Washington, D.C., when he died in February 1917.

+Death

+Boyle died from pneumonia at his home in New York City on February 10, 1917.
+Behests by his wife to the PAFA in his memory included Tired out a bronze statue of a Native American subject completed in 1887.

 Legacy

 Boyle spent the last years of his life in New York City.
 In 1910, he was elected into the National Academy of Design as an Associate member.

-Boyle died at his home in New York City in 1917.
-Behests by his wife to the PAFA in his memory included Tired out (bronze), a Native American subject dated 1887.